25prabhu10/notes/docs/Concepts/UML.md

    3. State machine diagram
    4. Interaction

-3. _Interaction_ (part of _Behavior_): Represents interaction, among components of the system and between system and external actors
+3. _Interaction_ (part of _behaviour_): Represents interaction, among components of the system and between system and external actors

    1. Sequence diagram
    2. Communication diagram